 How is Hirschprung’s treated?

-Treatment involves surgical resection of the aganglionic segment and anastomosis of the normal bowel to the anus, while preserving sphincter function.
+Treatment involves surgical resection of the aganglionic segment and anastomosis of the normal bowel to the anus while preserving sphincter function.

-Long term complications include:
+Long-term complications include:

-• Chronic constipation
+- Chronic constipation

-• Incontinence
+- Incontinence

-• Recurrent HAEC
+- Recurrent HAEC

-• Psychosocial issues
+- Psychosocial issues

 Did you know?

-Lennander in 1900 was the first to suggest that the pathogenesis may be neurogenic in origin.
-Tittel then demonstrated in 1901 histiological findings indicating aganglionosis of the colon.
-In 1948 Swenson used motility studies to demonstrate absence of peristalsis in the aganglionic colon.
+Lennander, in 1900, was the first to suggest that the pathogenesis may be neurogenic in origin.
+Tittel then demonstrated, in 1901, histological findings indicating aganglionosis of the colon.
+In 1948, Swenson used motility studies to demonstrate the absence of peristalsis in the aganglionic colon. Â

-The history of Hirschsprung’s Disease is an interesting and colourful one with many false starts and conflicting opinion.
+The history of Hirschsprung’s Disease is an interesting and colourful one with many false starts and conflicting opinions.
 If you’re interested in reading more, look no further than this American Academy of Surgeons history of surgery article.

 Michelle was fluid resuscitated and commenced on IV antibiotics.
 She was transferred to PICU due to haemodynamic instability.
 She was managed conservatively by the surgical team with regular rectal washouts.